 Generally tight porous free coatings are best for dielectric requirements.
 These typically include Epoxy PC 343, Teflon® S and Polyimide.

 What is your current lead-time?

 Our lead times can vary depending upon quantity, coating specifications, tooling and any post history of processing.
-Generally 7 – 10 work days can turn around almost all jobs or produce partial lots dependant upon customer needs.
-With overtime expediting cost some jobs can be completed within 1 – 5 work days dependant upon job parameters.
+Generally 7 – 10 work days can turn around almost all jobs or produce partial lots dependent upon customer needs.
+With overtime expediting cost some jobs can be completed within 1 – 5 work days dependent upon job parameters.

 What is your coating thickness?